In the Law School .

 The second part is made up of courses from other parts of Cornell University.
 In addition, students will select elective courses in the spring.

 The third part of the curriculum integrates LLM, technology and business students on project teams, tasked with developing new products and capitalizing on innovation opportunities for startups and larger companies.
 Tech LL.M. students will also provide legal support to team projects, as well as to other projects by faculty, staff, and students at Cornell Tech, in each case supervised by an experienced practitioner or practitioners.
-Learn more .
+Learn more about degree requirements on the Cornell Tech page .

 Cornell Doctor of the Science of Law (J.S.D.)
 Degree